 Applicants should submit a proposal that aims for conciseness and clarity in which you include the following information:

-● the connection to the mission of the Goldfarb Center
+● The connection to the Goldfarb Center’s public affairs mission

 Sandy Maisel Student Fellows

 Thanks to a generous gift of a group of alumni seeking to honor Professor Maisel, students receiving internship grants will be named as Sandy Maisel Student Fellows for the academic year in which their work is completed and should include that designation on all work that results from this grant.
 Sandy Maisel Student Fellows are expected to attend Goldfarb Center events throughout the year on a regular basis.

 The grant application deadline for Spring 2018 is Friday, March 16.
 Please submit all materials electronically to firstname.lastname@example.org.
 It is normal practice for letters to be submitted by recommenders directly.
 Please ensure that all materials have been received by the Center before the deadline.
 No deadline extensions will be granted.
 Applications will be evaluated by the Center’s Grants Review Committee, which will make a recommendation to the Goldfarb Center Director.
 All applicants will receive email confirmation that your application was received no later than Monday, March 19.

 Note: Recipients are required to submit to the Goldfarb Center administrative assistant a brief report following completion of the internship summarizing the experience.
 A detailed report of all expenses paid for by the grant money (including copies of receipts organized by date) must be submitted.
 Failure to do so will preclude future grants from the Center.